 Then after file gapping the piston-rings to proper sizes, further assembly was done.

-A camshaft was chosen (Ultradyne mechanical cam, 255 @ .050″ w/ .582″ valvelift) but was changed later for something milder that worked better with the LongRam intake manifolds.
+A first a camshaft was chosen which I had laying around (Ultradyne mechanical cam, 255 @ .050″ w/ .582″ valvelift) but this was changed later for something milder that worked better with the LongRam intake manifolds.

 I have also installed a set of LongRam-intakes on the engine in the car, so I had to alter a couple of things on the engine before this would fit.
 Therefore I’ve changed the cam for a more milder hydraulic grind which works better with the longram intakes.

 Cool setup!
 So what cam are you using?
 I am building a similar setup and having trouble deciding on a cam…

 I used a little above stock cam in this motor.
 Don’t know the specs exactly as I bought it used with all the lifters in place.

 If I had to guess I think the cam is in the 268 to 272 adv. duration region.
 Pretty tame.

 I did use 1.6:1 ratio rockers to increase the cam’s lift a bit.